aleon1220/AI-prompts/AI-use-cases/readme.md

 <details>
 <summary> Load images and process 📝 </summary>

-lLts of images with same name `īmage`, `image(1)`, etc. AI can assign a file name for each image and offer a script to rename the images accordingly.
+lots of images with same name `īmage`, `image(1)`, etc. AI can assign a file name for each image and offer a script to rename the images accordingly.

   - Inputs: images attached
   - Outputs: list with suggested filename for the image.
 Script to rename the images.